RolePlay

 by Alan Ayckbourn

-RolePlay had 4 performances almost 15 years ago (between the 15th of July 2009 and the 18th of July 2009) at The Riverhouse Barn
+RolePlay had 4 performances over 15 years ago (between the 15th of July 2009 and the 18th of July 2009) at The Riverhouse Barn

 This play takes us into familiar Ayckbourn territory - one liners - tense silences - and the desperate efforts to end them; all fuelled by strongly drawn characters and escalating tension.
 The play is set in a modern Riverside apartment somewhere in the London Docklands area.